adammillerio/Spacer.spoon/README.md

 * When a space is moved in Mission Control, its position will be updated in the menu
 * Space names are persisted left-to-right in Hammerspoon settings between loads

-# Known Issues

-* Creating a Space in Mission Control and moving it to a position other than the end before entering it will cause it to overwrite the name of the Space at that position
-  * This can be avoided by just being sure to enter into a Space after creation before moving it

 # Installation

 ## Automated